allietir/movie-app/README.md

 ## Time Constraints

-Isaac suggested that I take 2-3 hours to complete this.
+It was suggested that I take 2-3 hours to complete this.
 I wanted to add the "optional" and "bonus" specifications so truthfully I ended up taking closer to 5 hours before wrapping up the documentation and without writing any tests.
 I also implemented very simple error handling and recognize it could be done with more complexity.
-One thing that Isaac mentioned in our interview together is that this assessment would serve as a conversation starter, and I would be asked some questions and given some feedback, so I wanted to get this sent in quickly.
-I look forward to hearing the feedback as well as some discussions around testing.
-Thanks!
+I am happy to follow-up about how I write tests for this app and answer any questions.